airbytehq/airbyte/docs/architecture/basic-normalization.md

 ### Nesting

 {% hint style="warning" %}
 Normalization is still a work in progress and is very basic for the moment.
-We are still working on improving it.
+We are actively working on improving it.
 Nested Objects and Arrays are not currently handled by Normalization (only flat jsons are properly mapped out as a table).
 You can follow progress as part of this [issue](https://github.com/airbytehq/airbyte/issues/886) and its related children.